radixdlt/scrypto-challenges/3-lending/LendingDApp/README.md

 * Accept lendings from lenders.
 * Allow lenders to get back the loan along with a reward.
 * Implements rules for preventing from debtors not repaying back their loans and from creditors from consuming the main vault.
-* Approve borrowings to borrowers.
+* Allow borrowings to borrowers.
 * Allow borrowers to repay loans.
 * Forbid to anyone to have multiple loans at the same time (but an account could lend and then borrow some xrd tokens).

 ## Details of Design

 To help explain the concept of the lending app, let's begin by giving an example for a person who wants to lend their tokens.
 Let's say that a guy called Leo wants to lend 100 XRD.
-Leo goes to the Lending App and lends this bucket of XRD getting back a bucket of LND token plus a soulbound token.
+Leo goes to the Lending dApp and lends this bucket of XRD getting back a bucket of LND token plus a soulbound token.
 Two question arises: **Where will go this XRD given from Tim ?
 Where does the LND token comes from and are to be used for ?**

-The XRD that Leo gives to the Lending App goes in the main pool of XRD tokens where creditors will draw their uncollateralized loan.
+The XRD that Leo gives to the Lending dApp goes in the main pool of XRD tokens where creditors will draw their uncollateralized loan.
-The LND that Leo receives comes from the Loan pool and are to used to claim back the XRD tokens, LND tokens are not transferable and are inclusive of the reward.
+The LND that Leo receives comes from the Loan pool and are to used to claim back the XRD tokens, LND tokens are not transferable and not updatable and are inclusive of the reward.

 Let's continue with an example for a person who wants instead to borrow some tokens.
 Let's say that a guy called Lory wants to borrow 100 XRD.
-Lory goes to the Lending App and ask for a bucket of XRD, if the engine rules are met the loan gets approved and Lory gets back a bucket of XRD token plus a soulbound token.
-Two question arises: **Where this XRD tokes comes from ?
+Lory goes to the Lending dApp and ask for a bucket of XRD, if the engine rules are met the loan gets approved and Lory gets back a bucket of XRD token plus a soulbound token.
+Two question arises: **Where this XRD token comes from ?
 How could Lory repay the full amount ?**

-The XRD that Lory gets from the Lending App comes from the main pool of XRD tokens that grows thanks to the difference between rewards and fees.
+The XRD that Lory gets from the Lending dApp comes from the main pool of XRD tokens that grows thanks to the difference between rewards and fees.
-The soulbound token that Lory receives is not transferable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid and could take to better fees.
+The soulbound token that Lory receives is not transferable, not updatable and contains the amount to be repaid back, credit level can be awarded only when the full loan is repaid and could take to better fees.

 ### Lending Engine